from 20 January to 31 January 2020

 Students coming from partner universities are selected and nominated by partner universities.
 UniTrento will make a final screening of the applications.

 External students are selected by UniTrento only.

-All students are asked to upload a CV and a motivation letter when applying (the on line application form will be available from February in the section “Useful links”).
+All students are asked to upload a CV and a motivation letter when applying (the on line application tool is available in the section "Useful links").

 Workload and credits